Wildanzr/base-x-rareskills/README.md

 1. Anyone can burn someone else's tokens.

+#### Notes for NotBasedRewarder contract:

+1. Any deposit to the contract will transfer `rewardToken`, not the `depositToken`, but the withdraw function will transfer the `depositToken`, not the `rewardToken`.
+2. The check for `deposit` function is greater than the allowance given, leading to the depositor can't deposit all of their allowance, and only able for allowance - 1.
+3. The check for for `withdraw` function is greater than deposit amount, leading to the depositor can't withdraw all of their deposit, and only able for depositedAmount - 1.

 #### Method to make deposited token got stuck:

-1. Any deposit to the contract will transfer `rewardToken`, not the `depositToken`, but the withdraw function will transfer the `depositToken`, not the `rewardToken`.
-2. The check for for `withdraw` function is greater than deposit amount, leading to the depositor can't withdraw all of their deposit, and only able for depositedAmount - 1.
-3. When rewardToken or depositToken is paused, then any transfer will be reverted.
+1. When rewardToken or depositToken is paused, then any transfer will be reverted.
+2. When rewarder doesn't have enough rewardToken to transfer, then transfer event of the rewardToken will be reverted.

 ## License